Alert: California’s “GDPR Lite” Will Affect Businesses Across Industries and Across the Country

 - Derives 50% or more of its annual revenues from selling California consumers’ personal information.

 The CCPA defines “personal information” broadly: information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular California resident or household.
 For example, personal information includes, but is not limited to, the following:

 - Personal identifiers such as a real name, alias, postal address, unique personal identifier, IP address, email address, account name, social security number, driver’s license number, passport number, or other similar identifiers;

 - Commercial information, including records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies;

 - Internet or other electronic network activity information, including, but not limited to, browsing history, search history, and information regarding a California resident’s interaction with an internet web site, application, or advertisement;

 - Geolocation data;

 - Audio, electronic, visual, thermal, olfactory, or similar information;

 However, “personal information” excludes information that is “publicly available,” which generally means information that is lawfully made available from federal, state, or local government records.

-The requirements imposed by the CPA are very similar to the GDPR, but unlike the GDPR the CPA generally adopts an opt-out regime instead of an opt-in regime with respect to collecting and handling consumers’ personal information.
-In summary, the CPA:
+The requirements imposed by the CCPA are very similar to the GDPR, but unlike the GDPR the CCPA generally adopts an opt-out regime instead of an opt-in regime with respect to collecting and handling consumers’ personal information.
+In summary, the CCPA: